RochaCarla/carlarocha.github.com/_pages/reading.md

 author_profile: true
 ---

-A few suggestions for (prospective) grad students, in no particular order:
+A few suggestions, in no particular order:

 ## Must read